jkeohan/bonus_lectures/redux/intro-to-redux.md

 Since the App is the top level Component in our React hierarchy we will be adding our store there.

+### The Store
+A `store` is used to hold one global state object.
+The is but one single store for the entire application.
+The `store` is responsible for managing state which includes performing state updates based on the `actions` it receives.

-In order to create a store we will first need to import the `createStore` function from `redux`
+Creating a store requires that we first import the `createStore` function from `redux`.

 ```sh
 import { createStore } from 'redux'
 ```

-Store will also needs to be passed a reducer so let's import the counterReducer as well.
+The `store` will also need to be passed a reducer so let's import the counterReducer as well.
 ```sh
 import counterReducer from './reducers/counterReducer'
 ```